pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 The ROM calculator is supported by use of the `-lmzx` library.
 A more compact version of the library is available with `-lmzx_tiny` however this version lacks support for conversion to and from `long` variable types and parsing of scientific notation.

-It should be noted that the ZX Maths libraries are of a lower precision than both _genmath_ and _math48_ and are also less performant.
+It should be noted that the ZX Maths libraries are of a lower precision than both genmath (`-lm`) and math48 (`-lmath48`) and are also less performant.
 As a trade off, the amount of memory used is much reduced.

 ## Generic File I/O